spiderhami/gobang/readme.md

 $ npm run server
 ```

-* Run the client page "index.html" any way you like
+* Run the client page "index.html" any way you like (on 2 devices/browsers)

 ## Screenshot